 Nursing Care has the ability to change a person’s quality of life.
 From supporting an individual with everyday tasks to administering around-the-clock medication, Nursing Care is designed to provide medical care for those who are unable to live independently due to complex medical conditions that require a team of healthcare professionals to be on hand 24 hours a day.

-Nursing Care is type of care provided in nursing homes and often in care homes, and is designed to provide physical and emotional support to an individual and allow them to enjoy a higher quality of life with the support of qualified nurses.
+Nursing Care is a type of care provided in nursing homes and often in care homes, and is designed to provide physical and emotional support to an individual and allow them to enjoy a higher quality of life with the support of registered nurses.

 Who is Nursing Care Suitable for?

-Nursing Care is suitable for those who need intensive rehabilitative care following an injury, those with physical disabilities, those who are diagnosed with long-term health conditions, critical illnesses as well as palliative care.
+Nursing Care is suitable for those who need intensive rehabilitative care following an injury, those with a physical disability, and those who are diagnosed with long-term health conditions or critical illnesses.
 This care service is also a great solution for those who need intensive rehabilitative care, following an injury or illness.
+It is most commonly offered in a care home or nursing home, but it is important to choose the best option for you or your family member.

 Nursing Care for Rehabilitation:

-Convalescence Care and short-term stays are available to help with recovery and rehabilitation.
+Convalescence Care and short-term stays are available in a care home to help with recovery and rehabilitation.
 When recovering from an injury it may not be safe to go straight home.
-Having 24-hour support from a registered nurse can help aid an effective and efficient recovery process and help the transition from hospital to home.
+Having 24-hour support from a registered nurse in a nursing home can help aid an effective and efficient recovery process and help the transition from hospital to home.

 Nursing Care for Physical Disabilities:

-Physical disabilities can result in reduced mobility, and can therefore limit what people are able to do around home and personal tasks, such as self-care and hygiene.
-Physical disabilities can affect any individual at any age.
+A physical disability can result in reduced mobility, and can therefore limit what people are able to do around home and personal tasks, such as self-care and hygiene.
+Having a disability can affect any individual at any age.

-For elderly who are suffering from a physical disability, old age can bring added complications.
+For the elderly who are suffering from a physical disability, old age can bring added complications.
 Whether an individual has mobility issues or suffers from a condition such as arthritis, day-to-day living can become increasingly difficult.
 When someone becomes less capable of looking after themselves in their own home, nursing care is the most appropriate form of care to utilise.
+To provide the individual with the most comfort, nursing care is usually provided in a care home setting.

 Nursing Care for Long-Term Health Issues:

-Elderly people and those who suffer from chronic illnesses may find that they need help with daily tasks such as washing, cooking or dressing.
-This type of non-medical support often known as ‘personal care’ is given alongside medical care to ensure overall well-being.
+Elderly people and those who suffer from chronic illnesses or medical condition may find that they need help with daily tasks such as washing, cooking or dressing.
+This type of non-medical support often known as ‘personal care’ is given alongside medical care to ensure overall well-being in care homes.

 Nursing Care for Palliative Care: